apache/iceberg/docs/hive/_index.md

 Iceberg supports reading and writing Iceberg tables through [Hive](https://hive.apache.org) by using a [StorageHandler](https://cwiki.apache.org/confluence/display/Hive/StorageHandlers).

 ## Feature support
-Iceberg compatibility with Hive 2.x and Hive 3.1.2/3 supported the following features:
+Iceberg compatibility with Hive 2.x and Hive 3.1.2/3 supports the following features:

 * Creating a table
 * Dropping a table
 * Reading a table
-* Inserting into a table (will append rows) (MapReduce only)
+* Inserting into a table (INSERT INTO)

-Iceberg compatibility with Hive 4.0.0-alpha-1
+{{< hint warning >}}
+DML operations work only with MapReduce execution engine.
+{{< /hint >}}

-(Using HiveCatalog) supports the following, additional features:
+With Hive version 4.0.0-alpha-1 and above, the Iceberg integration when using HiveCatalog supports the following additional features:

 * Creating an Iceberg identity-partitioned table
-* Creating an Iceberg table with any partition spec (including the various transforms Iceberg supports)
+* Creating an Iceberg table with any partition spec, including the various transforms supported by Iceberg
 * Creating a table from an existing table (CTAS table)
 * Altering a table while keeping Iceberg and Hive schemas in sync
 * Altering the partition schema (updating columns)